markjaquith/workerbee/README.md

 ## Routing

-The router has functions for all HTTP methods, plus `router.any()` which matches any method. e.g. `router.get(path, handlers)`, `router.post(path, handlers)`.
+The router has functions for all HTTP methods, plus `router.all()` which matches any method. e.g. `router.get(path, handlers)`, `router.post(path, handlers)`.

 The path argument uses the [path-to-regexp][path-to-regexp] library,